Aniket-Sharma27/getclean/codebook.md

-Getting and Cleaning Data - peer assessment project
+Getting and Cleaning Data

-Name : Cherish Mahajan
+Name : Aniket Sharma
-Roll No. : 102003647
+Roll No. : 102003643

 The original data was transformed by merging the training and the test sets to create one data set.
 Extracting only the measurements on the mean and standard deviation for each measurement.